ggrg/docs/ELK/ELKSetup.md

 ### Set Java default

-> java –version
+> java -version
 >
 > If not 1.8.0\_121, make it your default java using the alternatives
 > command:
 >
-> sudo alternatives –config java
+> sudo alternatives -config java
 >
 > Enter the selection number to choose which java executable should be
 > used by default.